MituFun/MituFun/README.md

 - ⚡ Fun fact: I love playing video games and using my skills to solve real-world problems.

 ## Projects
-Here are a few projects I'm currently working on or have contributed to:
+Here are a few projects I'm currently working on:

 ### My Blog Page
 - **Description:** A project developed with Astro, thanks to the open-source [fuwari](https://github.com/saicaca/fuwari) project.